 I’ve intentionally left out of the table the different slider types for both plugins because MetaSlider says it has four types in its marketing, when really it one.
-Smart Slider 3 has three distinct slider types (default, fullwidth and thumbnail).
+Smart Slider 3 has two distinct slider types (default and block).

 As I discovered later during the comparison project (which I completed after putting this features section together), MetaSlider doesn’t offer layers as a free feature.
 This is a BFD.
 It means you can only create very basic, simple sliders, with no buttons or text overlays.
 This makes the free version of MetaSlider incredibly lacking in features compared to the free version of Smart Slider 3.